k1ssndr/turin2025/_pages/summerschool.md

 Structure
 ======

-We plan a three-day summer school, with each day dedicated to one of the following overarching topics:
+We plan a three-day summer school on the 15th, 16th and 17th of September, with each day dedicated to one of the following overarching topics:

 1. Dynamic metaphysics - general principles
 2. Dynamic metaphysics and biology